 - The municipality shall recognise all immovable assets existing at the time of adoption of this policy and the development of new, upgraded and renewed immovable assets on an on-going basis.
-Such assets shall be capitalised in compliance with prevailing accounting standards. - A coding system shall be adopted and applied that will enable each asset of immovable assets (with PPE at the lowest level in the adopted asset hierarchy) to be uniquely and readily identified. - An asset register shall be established to provide the data required to apply the applicable accounting standards, as well as other data considered by the municipality to be necessary to support strategic asset management planning and operational management needs.
+Such assets shall be capitalised in compliance with prevailing accounting standards. - A coding system shall be adopted and applied that will enable each asset of immovable assets (with PPE at the lowest level in the adopted asset hierarchy) to be uniquely and readily identified.
+Where asset coding is not possible, GIS coordinates are used to uniquely identify the immovable asset.

+- An asset register shall be established to provide the data required to apply the applicable accounting standards, as well as other data considered by the municipality to be necessary to support strategic asset management planning and operational management needs.
 The asset register shall be updated and reconciled to the general ledger on a regular basis, which will be reconciled to the financial statements at year end. - Immovable PPE, intangible assets; heritage assets and investment property that qualify for recognition shall initially be capitalised at cost.
 Borrowing costs will be recognised under the allowed alternative treatment as per GRAP 5.
 Biological assets that qualify for recognition shall be capitalised at fair value less costs to sell.